Postdoctoral Fellows Program FAQ

 What are some specific examples of “broader impacts” that I could put in my research and development plan?

-- Organize and host a demonstration booth or lab tour at the biennial Beckman Institute Open House.
+- Organize and host an exhibit the Beckman Institute Open House.

 - Organize and host a demonstration at the Urbana Farmer’s Market.

 - Organize and host a new kind of journal club at Beckman.

 - Organize and host a series of workshops at Beckman for a broader audience.